stapi-spec/stapi-spec/terminology.md

 - If orders are the topmost  `business` layer and the interface to interact with customers, should STAC have an analog order concept too? or even the same one?
 - There is an ´opportunity´ endpoint.
 What is an opportunity in this context?
 Is a capture/collect/acquisition/attempt? or is it a generic answer for an order?
 - Are opportunities used for optionality, to allow users select which capture to take, or for information to show customers what their order will do.

+## My personal view of the curren status of the spec

+There seems to be a mismatch in abstraction level between the orders and the opportunities endpoints.

+Orders are business layer problems.
+They are ad-hoc to company, and might also encompass for example ordering data from the archives (via STAC, which is not per-se supported by the standard).
+Also other problems like, pricing, availability, retasking, priorities, seems to be complex enough to be dealt at this moment.
+Also, when talking about the opportunities endpoint, we are finding difficulties to make them compatible with orders, and this is because opportunities is a low level aspect of EO satellites (geometrical access, for example) while orders are talking about high level business operations.

+To me, there are two solutions to this problem:
+- Or we raise the level of abstraction of the rest of the spec (products and opportunities) to match the orders layer of abstraction
+- or we lower the level of abstraction of the orders, to match the opportunities and products and become a "tasks" level of abstractions (w.r.t above table) instead.

+I believe the last one, is better aligned with the level of abstraction of STAC and leaves the business problem to the businesses.